nicolasdilley/J-Socket/README.md

 # J-Socket
-A library for java TCP socket inspired by socket.io.
+A library for java TCP socket communications inspired by socket.io.

 ## Features

-- J-socket is an extremely lightweight library that is completely open-source and can be used for commercial use.
+- J-Socket is an extremely lightweight library that is completely open-source and that can be used for commercial use.
-- J-Socket provides you the ability to create easily a bi directionnal communication between a server and his clients.
+- J-Socket provides you the ability to create easily a bi-directionnal communication between a server and his clients.
 - J-Socket does not require a web container to work.
 - J-Socket is based on the TCP protocol and is therefore reliable.